-The University of Missouri College of Agriculture, Food and Natural Resources (CAFNR) will celebrate the 130th anniversary of Sanborn Field on Tuesday, July 24 on the MU campus.
+The University of Missouri College of Agriculture, Food and Natural Resources (CAFNR) celebrated the 130th anniversary of Sanborn Field on Tuesday, July 24, on the MU campus.

-There will be discussions and presentations, as well as displays of historical equipment and photos, from 1-5 p.m. in Eckles Hall.
-There will be tours of Sanborn Field from 5-7 p.m.
+There were discussions and presentations, as well as displays of historical equipment and photos, in Eckles Hall.
+There were tours of Sanborn Field, too.

 Sanborn Field is the oldest, continuous experimental field west of the Mississippi River and the third oldest in the world.

 Sanborn Field was established in late 1888 by Dean J.W.
 Sanborn, who was looking to demonstrate the value of crop rotations and manure in grain crop production.
-Randy Miles, an associate professor emeritus of soil, environmental and atmospheric science, will talk more about the history of Sanborn Field during the celebration.
-Miles will also discuss the current research taking place at the site.
+Randy Miles, an associate professor emeritus of soil, environmental and atmospheric science, talked more about the history of Sanborn Field during the celebration.
+Miles also discussed the current research taking place at the site.

-Each speaker will touch on different aspects of Sanborn Field and the Duley-Miller Erosion Plots – their history and significance, as well as the role the plots have played in advancing agriculture.
+Each speaker touched on different aspects of Sanborn Field and the Duley-Miller Erosion Plots – their history and significance, as well as the role the plots have played in advancing agriculture.

-“We’re so excited to have these speakers lined up,” Reinbott said.
-“They will showcase not only the history of these well-known plots, but how important the plots have been to the world.”
+“We’re so excited to have had these speakers,” Reinbott said.
+“They showcased not only the history of these well-known plots, but how important the plots have been to the world.”

 For more information about Sanborn Field and Aureomycin: From the Soil, Medicine